Dr. Gail Henry

 Clinic Manager & Veterinarian Technician

 Valerie has been working in the veterinary field since 2002 when she started working as a kennel caretaker at her local veterinary clinic while in highschool.
 In her spare time, Valerie enjoys hiking, traveling around the world, and volunteering with various animal organizations in the Chicago area and spay/neuter campaigns in Central and South America.
-Valerie and her husband share two dogs, a Pomeranian named Kahlua and a Puggle named Lilly, a beastly 18lb cat named Diego, and Leaf – a foster kitten from Evanston Animal Shelter that decided to make them his permanent family.
+Valerie and her husband have acquired their own little zoo of animals at home, which includes 2 dogs, a Pomeranian named Kahlua and a Puggle named Lilly, a beastly 18lb cat named Diego, and Leaf – a foster kitten from Evanston Animal Shelter that decided to make them his permanent family.

 Maya graduated from Northwestern University with a bachelors degree in cell biology and physiology.
 During her time as an undergrad she volunteered at the Evanston Animal Shelter and gained experience throughout the veterinary field shadowing at various practices.
 She’s overjoyed to be a part of our team here at Evanston Animal Hospital while she works towards her dream of becoming a veterinarian herself.
 Maya has a very stubborn turtle named Oogway and a crazy little kitten named Jelly Bean aka Jelly, Bean, Beanie Bop Bop, Jel, Jela, Jelly Belly, Scraps, Scrappy, Boop, Beanie Boop, Nugget, Chicken Nugget.